Buccaneers vs. Rams prediction, odds: Expert picks for 'Sunday Night Football'

-Buccaneers vs. Rams prediction, odds, line, time: 2025 Week 12 'Sunday Night Football' picks from top expert
+Buccaneers vs. Rams prediction, odds, line, time: 2025 Week 12 'Sunday Night Football' picks by proven expert

 SportsLine expert Larry Hartstein has revealed his 'Sunday Night Football' prediction for Tampa Bay Buccaneers vs. Los Angeles Rams in the Week 12 NFL matchup

 Kickoff from SoFi Stadium in Inglewood, Calif., is set for 8:20 p.m.
 ET.
-The Rams lead the all-time series 19-10, including wins in three of the last four meetings.
-The Rams are 7-point favorite in the latest Buccaneers vs. Rams odds, while the over/under for total points scored is 49.5.
+The Rams lead the all-time series 19-10, including being 5-1 all-time in games played in L.A.
+Los Angeles is a 7-point favorite in the latest Buccaneers vs. Rams odds, while the over/under for total points scored is 49.5.
+L.A. is at -368 on the money line (risk $368 to win $100), while Tampa is priced at +290 (risk $100 to win $290).
 Before you make any Rams vs. Buccaneers picks, make sure to check out the NFL predictions from SportsLine NFL expert Larry Hartstein.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: